lazd/wellTested/README.md

 The following Karma plugins are used:

-* karma-coverage - Build coverage reports with Istanbul
+* [karma-coverage] - Build coverage reports with Istanbul
-* karma-jasmine - Allow unit tests to be written with Jasmine
+* [karma-jasmine] - Allow unit tests to be written with Jasmine
-* karma-junit-reporter - Output JUnit-style .xml reports on tests
+* [karma-chrome-launcher] - Launch Chrome for testing
+* [karma-firefox-launcher] - Launch Firefox for testing

 ## [Istanbul]